Saqib12333/LeadAI/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. **Important thing to do in composio**:
+4. **Important thing to do in Composio**:
     - in the terminal, run this command: `composio add googlesheets`
     - In your compposio dashboard, create a new google sheet intergation and make sure it is active in the active integrations/connections tab

 5. **Set up your API keys**:
    - Get your Firecrawl API key from [Firecrawl's website](https://www.firecrawl.dev/app/api-keys)
-   - Get your Composio API key from [Composio's website](https://composio.ai)
+   - Provide Gemini API keys (you can use multiple; comma-separated) from Google AI Studio
-   - Get your OpenAI API key from [OpenAI's website](https://platform.openai.com/api-keys)
+   - Provide your Composio API key with Google Sheets integration enabled

 6. **Run the application**:
    ```bash